moucheng2017/kannada_exp/README.md

 ### Introduction
-This repository is an implementation for a submission to kannada mnist classification using a semi supervised learning.
-The current solution first trains on labelled data up until 20 epochs, then it switches to semi supervised learning by training on selected high confident pseudo labels on unlabelled testing data, with FixMatch style ssl.
+This repository is an implementation for a submission to kannada mnist classification using a semi-supervised learning with best validation acc on Dig-MNIST at 86% and testing acc at 98.72%.
+The current model is a very simple 3 layers CNN.
+We train the model with  two parts:
+1) supervised learning on labelled data
+2) unsupervised learning between logits after heavy data augmentation (Cutout) and high confident pseudo labels.

 ### Installation and Usage